richardmonteslemus/eds240-infographic/README.md

-# Panama's Pacific Coral Bleaching Analysis
+# Bleaching Patterns in Panama’s Pacific

 ### Author: Richard Montes Lemus

-# About
+# Background

-### Purpose:
-Panama's Pacific coast experiences unique oceanographic conditions, with upwelling and non-upwelling zones in close proximity.
-This analysis examines degree heating week and coral bleaching trends along Panama's Pacific coast during the 2023 - 2024 mass bleaching event.
-Furthermore, this analysis will demonstrate how coral bleaching, recovery, and death vary across upwelling regime and coral species.
-Understanding these differences in bleaching may enable us to better understand the mechanisms that underlie coral bleaching.
+Panama’s Pacific coast is unique because it has upwelling and non-upwelling zones located right next to each other, separated by the Azuero Peninsula.
+The upwelling region seasonally receives cool, nutrient-rich water, while the non-upwelling region does not experience these seasonal inputs.

+Scientists at the Smithsonian Tropical Research Institute have used this natural contrast to study how coral bleaching differs across upwelling regimes.
+In these reefs, Pocillopora type 1 and type 3 dominate the coral community, making up about 90% of the coral population.

+Understanding bleaching patterns across these environments can help reveal which ocean conditions may provide refuge for corals and how bleaching responses vary between coral species and environmental conditions.

+This infographic explores the following questions:

+- How does coral bleaching differ between upwelling and non-upwelling zones?

+- How does bleaching differ between Pocillopora type 1 and type 3 across these upwelling regimes?

 ### Data descriptions: